-Nuts are a great source of nutrition for us humans.
-For dogs though, the health benefits need to be weighed against the risks.
+Nuts are a great source of nutrition.
+For dogs though, the health benefits should be weighed against the risks.
 While they seem like the perfect bite-sized snack, many kinds are not appropriate for pets.

-The problems with sharing nuts with your dog can range from the high fat content to a choking hazard possibility.
-Stomach upset is common for canines.
+The problems with sharing some nuts with your dog can range from the high fat content to a choking hazard possibility.
+Stomach upset is quite common for canines.

 The favorable reputation that nuts enjoy often prompts little to no concern for owners.
 This is why feeding dogs certain people foods can be so dangerous.
-Let’s go over some more details regarding nuts to clear up the confusion.
+Let’s go over more details regarding nuts.

 Can I Give My Dog Nuts?
 Answer: Mostly no, but peanut butter is good

 This food group is one that can trip up many inexperienced dog lovers.
 Folks often innocently think of giving some nuts to their dogs which can be dangerous and costly.
 Compared to humans, dogs will have more trouble processing them and pancreatitis could develop.
 It’s a topic that needs more attention which is why it’s very important to research and verify beforehand.